fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 3.4.0 =
+* [Added] The vehicle grid widget now includes a setting to show only featured vehicles
 * [Added] Add a sitemap URL and crawl-delay to robots.txt on multisite installs when Yoast SEO XML sitemaps are enabled
 * [Added] Do not allow our vehicle taxonomies to be included in Yoast SEO XML sitemaps